Pan de Peace!

-Pan de Peace! (パンでPeace!, Pan de Pīsu) was a Japanese four-panel manga series written and illustrated by Emily.
-It had been serialized in Media Factory's Comic Cune magazine since August 2014 and the chapters have collected into five tankōbon volumes.
+Pan de Peace! (パンでPeace!, Pan de Pīsu) was a Japanese four-panel manga series written and illustrated by Emily (styled as "emily"), a Japanese manga artist who mainly draws adult comics.
+It had been printed in Media Factory's Comic Cune magazine since August 2014 and the chapters have collected into five tankōbon volumes.
 An anime television series adaptation by Asahi Production aired in Japan from April to June 2016.